DigitalGeographyLab/BorderRegion_KDE/README.md

 ```

 ### StandaloneKDE
+In the StandaloneKDE folder is a class that is run independently and is not part of the bigger program, but uses the output from the program to visualize a combined KDE map.
 - The merged_map_of_all_kdes.py consists of a stand-alone class that creates a merged map of all country pair KDEs, it is run from the src folder by:
 ```
 python -m StandaloneKDE.merged_map_of_all_kdes